-Nothing is more important than your brain function.
-At Simmons and Fletcher, P.C., we have seen how devastating an injury to the brain can be.
-You could be looking at life-long medical expenses and long-term care needs for your injured loved one.
-You need a traumatic brain injury attorney who is experienced at helping clients get to the right medical experts to determine the exact extent of brain function loss and prepare a future life-care plan.
-Our attorneys have helped many clients who sustained brain injuries in accidents ranging from falls from loading docks to auto collisions.
+At Simmons and Fletcher, P.C., our attorneys have seen up close how devastating traumatic brain injuries can be.
+You could be looking at life-long medical expenses and long-term care needs for injured loved ones.
+You need a Houston traumatic brain injury lawyer who is experienced in helping clients get to the right medical experts to determine the exact extent of brain function loss and prepare a future life-care plan.
+Our TBI attorneys have helped many clients seek compensation who sustained brain injuries in accidents ranging from falls in construction accidents to motor vehicle accidents across the United States.
 Let us put our experience to work for you.
-Call for a free consultation today at (713) 932-0777.

 What is a Traumatic Brain Injury?

 Traumatic brain injury (TBI) is an injury to the brain caused by a physical force or traumatic event, such as a blow to the head, a fall, or from deprivation of oxygen to the brain due to medical malpractice.
 According to the Centers for Disease Control (CDC), approximately 1.7 million people suffer traumatic brain injuries annually, with over 70% classified as mild.

 Victims of brain injuries report varying symptoms and though TBI is considered the most severe brain injury, mild head injuries including concussions can still significantly hinder a person’s ability to function and carry out daily activities.
 Though the list is not exhaustive, some of the immediate symptoms as reported by brain injury victims that can result in long-term complications include:

 What Disorders are Associated with Traumatic Brain Injury?